 In recent years, the field of radiology has exploded with more radiologic technologists signing up for the complex and technical work the field offers.
-It’s a field for anyone interested in services and technology.
-Anyone looking to help people who are dealing with a variety of medical issues will be a good fit.
+Radiographic imaging is an employment opportunity for anyone interested in services and technology.
+If you like helping people who are dealing with a variety of medical issues this is a good fit.

 Which Careers Require Continuing Education?

 There are a wide variety of professions that offer certifications.
-In the radiology field, you need to work to maintain your licensure through radiology continuing education, especially if you’re looking to stand out in the professional community and find a job.
-It’s hard to be competitive without the right licensure and certifications.
+In the radiology field, you need to maintain your licensure through radiology continuing education, especially if you’re looking to stand out in the professional community and find a job.
+The right licensure and certifications give you the competitive edge for employment.

-Most of these licenses require continuing education.
-That’s because technology, standards, and requirements change constantly.
+A lot of licenses require continuing education because technology, standards, and requirements change constantly.
 While it’s expected that you’d do some research on your own, keeping requirements ensures there’s a minimum standard for all radiologists.

-Every state has different certification requirements.
-The industry sometimes lobbies for different requirements and so it’s vital for radiologic technologists to stay tuned to the changes made in each state.
+Some states have special certification requirements, so it’s vital for radiologic technologists to stay informed about the changes made in their state.

 Radiologic technologists, radiation therapists, and radiologists all require continuing education of some kind.
-Radiographers and radiologic technologists will keep up to date on equipment changes and x-ray technology information.
-Radiation therapists and radiologists will need to learn about using radiation as part of their medical tool kit, often to treat cancer patients.
+Radiographers and radiologic technologists need to stay up to date on improved equipment and new x-ray technology techniques.
+Radiation therapists and radiologists will need to learn about new pharmaceuticals and how to integrate them using radiation as part of their medical tool kit, often to treat cancer patients.

 Who Else Needs Continuing Education?

 Sonographers bounce high-frequency soundwaves off of tissues inside of the human body.
-They read echos and those get translated into an image.
+They read echoes that get translated into an image.

-Nuclear medicine is where trace amounts of radiopharmaceuticals are used to get data from inside the body.
-Bones, organs, and tissues show up with radiopharmaceuticals.
+Nuclear medicine involves using trace amounts of injected radiopharmaceuticals to get data from inside the body.
+Bones, organs, and tissues can be imaged with radiopharmaceuticals.
 Cameras get an image of the gamma-ray emissions that help doctors to find issues inside of a body.

 Getting to Know the Requirements

-Every two years, ARRT® certified technologists need to complete a full 24 credits in continuing education.
+Every two years, ARRT® certified technologists need to complete 24 credits in continuing education.
 If they don’t, they might risk losing their certification.

 Radiologists go through a different process.
 They’re certified by the American Board of Radiology®.
-Those certifications are renewed over the course of ten years, during which time a radiologist needs to take a lot of credits.
+Those certifications are renewed over the course of ten years, or as designated by their state, during which time a radiologists need to take CMEs.

 They also need to perform a self-assessment depending on their specialty.